|Elevation Gain||1654 feet|

 Lots and lots of rocks.
 Most of the trail after the first mile is nothing but loose rocks to varying degrees.
 It took me a long time to navigate the footing and slipped around quite a bit.
 I would strongly suggest good hiking boots and poles.

 The Brainard Lake Recreation Area is located near Ward, Colorado on the Peak to Peak highway (Rte 72) and has several hiking trails, the Pawnee Campground, several lakes and is part of the Indian Peaks Wilderness Area and the Roosevelt National Forest.
 There is a $12 day pass rate to get a vehicle in and there are other prices for buses and some yearly passes available on their website.
 There is an OK amount of parking but it does fill up quick.
-There are restrooms (pit toilets) near the parking and some picnic area’s spread out as well.
+Restrooms (pit toilets) are located near the parking and some picnic area’s spread out as well.
 The Trailhead is in the Mitchell Lake parking area.

 This was a really nice hike but it was a challenge for sure.
 While I said that I turned around because of weather, that is only half true.
 The other half is that I was pretty well spent physically.
 The hike up is a pretty constant upward angle without much flat ground to catch your breath.